resource0x/concert0x/doodle-script.md

 pragma bpm: 120                             # tempo in beats per minute, beat = 24 ticks
 outline: f5/~FM g5/~GM c6/~C7 f5/~FM        # outline: 4 notes
 motif m: T/-12c +4s ^T                      # motif - approaching T via sequence of 3 notes
-rhythm s: 24 24 24                          # note styles for motif (each duration=24 ticks)
+rhythm r: 24 24 24                          # note styles for motif (each duration=24 ticks)
-voice: m*s m*s m*s m*s                      # what motif to play for n-th anchor, with what rhythm
+voice: m*r m*r m*r m*r                      # what motif to play for n-th anchor, with what rhythm
 ```

 Executes as follows:
 - parse "outline"  (results in an array of 4 anchor points)
 - parse "voice"  (results in array of 4 pairs (motif, rhythm) to be rendered for the corresponding anchor)
-- iterate over `voice`: let n-th element of `voice` be m\*s; render motif m paired with rhythm pattern s.
+- iterate over `voice`: let n-th element of `voice` be m\*r; render motif m paired with rhythm pattern r.

 NOTES:

-- rhythm factor `*s` in voice pattern can be omitted; if so, the motif is rendered with the styles encoded in the motif itself, e.g
+- rhythm parameter `r` in voice pattern can be omitted; if so, the motif is rendered with the styles encoded in the motif itself, e.g

 ```
 outline: f5/~FM g5/~GM c6/~C7 f5/~FM